Layton Stewart: Career

 Liverpool in a win against Derby County in the third round of the 2022–23 EFL Cup at Anfield.

 Preston North End

 On 22 July 2023, Stewart joined Preston North End on a three-year deal for an undisclosed fee.
 On 23 September 2023, Stewart made his debut for Preston in a 1–1 draw with Rotherham United, coming off the bench in the 88th minute.

 On 3 January 2025, Stewart joined Swiss Challenge League leaders FC Thun on loan until the end of the season with an option to buy.

+Inverness Caledonian Thistle

+On 18 September 2026, Stewart signed for Scottish Championship side Inverness Caledonian Thistle.
+Stewart made his debut, and scored his first goal for the club, the following day against Livingston in a 2–2 away draw.